 - Shoe molding

-Hiring someone to install the floors for you?
+Are you buying a bamboo floor and hiring someone to install them for you?
 A reliable handyman can handle the job, as could a professional installer.
 Talk to local friends and neighbors to see if they can recommend a professional whose service fees fit your budget.
 You can also take a DIY approach and install the flooring yourself, if you’re up for it!

 The Reason for Flooring Replacement

 The reason you’re shopping for new flooring in the first place is a key factor when determining your budget.

 Replacing old floors to increase property value before you sell?

 Designing your very own new construction home that you plan on living in forever?

 Simply tired of the look of your existing floors and ready for something new?

 Considering the ROI you want out of this project is beneficial in helping you decide how much you should spend on flooring.